renatolinsdigital/simple-flask-store/README.md

 * Coding Style and Best Practices: Following Python coding conventions (PEP 8) and adopting best practices for writing clean, readable, and efficient Python code.
 * Basics of relational databases (SQL, DDL, DML) and understanding how relationships function.
 * Essential knowledge for API creation: Defining endpoints using RESTful principles and HTTP methods like GET (retrieve), POST (create), PUT (update), DELETE (remove), PATCH (partially update), and OPTIONS (get communication options).
 Additionally, you can think of error handling with status codes, rate limiting, versioning, caching, monitoring, and logging for robust and secure API functionality.
-* Flask + SQLAlchemy: Essential knowledge for managing routing, templating, database operations, etc.
+* Flask + SQLAlchemy: Essential knowledge for managing routing, templating, blueprints, assets configuration, database operations, etc.
 * Essential web app security knowledge: Implementing parameterized queries to prevent SQL injection attacks, ensuring authentication and authorization using JWT, enabling HTTPS/SSL to encrypt data in transit, securely.managing secret keys for sensitive information, managing app and database sessions securely to prevent session hijacking, implementing data encryption for protecting sensitive data, etc.

 # Running and coding in this project